PaulioRandall/np90/README.md

 				// output is the file path to merge all processed .p69
 				// files into.
 This does not include style content from
-				// Svelte files or anyother framework.
-If null, a .css
+				// framework files.
+If null, a .css file will be
-				// file will be created for each .p69 file in the same
-				// directory as it.
+				// created for each .p69 file in the same directory as it.
 				//
 				// There are virtues and vices to each approach but
 				// amalgamation works better for smaller projects while
-				// big projects often benefit from more rigorous
+				// big projects usually benefit from more rigorous
 				// modularisation.
-				output: './src/global.css',
+				output: './src/app.css',

 				// List of accepted lang attibute values.
-Import
-				// defaultMimeTypes from 'p69' if you need to know them
+Undefined
-				// in code.
-Undefined means that a style tag with no
+				// means a style tag with no lang set will be included
-				// lang set will be included in P69 processing.
+				// in processing.
 				mimeTypes: [undefined, 'p69', 'text/p69'],

-				// watch determines if P69 should reprocess everytime a
-				// P69 file or any of the watchToken files change during
-				// development.
-This only makes sense when using the
-				// framework's developer mode.
-Must be set to true and
-				// not just truthy!
-				watch: process?.env?.NODE_ENV === 'development',

-				// watchTokens contains a set of globs for specifying
-				// files and folders which, on change, should trigger
-				// a reloading of token mappings.
-The watch option must
-				// be true to enable this option.
-				//
-				// By default this is every JavaScript file in the src
-				// folder.
-For small projects this is fine but when a
-				// project contains a lot of JavaScript files most of
-				// the reprocessing is redundant.
-Setting the specific
-				// token file or files reduces pointless reloading.
-				watchTokens: ['./src/**/*.js'],
 			}
 		)
 	],